Skip to contents

 Reading MSE Output from a File

 If run_mse_multiple is used, users can optionally specify save=TRUE to save MSE outputs to a file.
-These outputs can be read back into R using the provided get_saved_model_runs function:
+These outputs can be read back into R using the provided get_saved_model_runs function.
+Specifying the name of the OMS and MPs to read back from file as a vector will filter the files read back in to only those that match the specified OMS and MPs.
+If no filters are provided, all saved model runs will be read back in:

 Existing MSE Processing Functions